 - Specialty Surgery: Endocrine, Vascular, Breast, Plastic and Surgical Oncology

 - Minimally Invasive and Robotic Surgery

 In addition to classroom learning, residents have access to the Jane and Peter Galetto Jr. Simulation Center at Inspira Medical Center Vineland—a fully equipped training and education center with an advanced laparoscopic simulator and simulation mannequins.
 Residents also receive training on the Da Vinci Xi robot.

-All residents have access to the Rowan University Library, which offers extensive online resources.
 Residents have the opportunity to participate in clinical research, present at national and international meetings and publish at least one manuscript by graduation.